Finding a school to suit your child

 Once you have found some local schools that might suit your child, draw up a shortlist.
 Before you apply, think about your child's personality and their needs.
 It's important to talk about where they would like to go.
 Starting a new school can be daunting.
 Having one or two close friends there can help your child adjust.

-Does your child need special attention?
+If your child need special attention

 If your child is very bright, shows particular patterns of behaviour or has special needs, it's important to find a school that will be able to give them the right support.

-Does your child have specific interests?
+If your child has specific interests

 If they are keen on sport or a subject such as maths, languages, art or music, you may want to consider how the school can help to develop their interests.